Ssevinc/RNN-music-generation-nottingham/README.md

 - `scikit-learn`, `NumPy` – data processing
 - RNN model (can be implemented using PyTorch, TensorFlow, or NumPy)

+## Credits

+This project is inspired by and builds upon materials from the [MIT 6.S191: Introduction to Deep Learning](http://introtodeeplearning.com) course.
+Original labs are released under the MIT License and can be found [here](https://github.com/aamini/introtodeeplearning).

+Modifications, additions, and extensions are my own.

 ## Getting Started

 ```bash